 - URP 5429 Planning for and Mitigating Climate Change

-Prospective students should contact the department’s admissions coordinator for more information about the environmental planning specialization.
+Prospective students should contact the department’s Academic Program Specialist for more information about the environmental planning specialization.
 Current students should consult the graduate student handbook for more details about specialization and degree requirements.

 Regional Planning Agencies

 - Water Management Districts

 - Regional Planning Councils

 - FL Department of Economic Opportunity

 - FL Division of Emergency Management

 - US Forest Service

 - US Dept of Interior, Director of Intergovernmental & External Affairs